Kids Blossom OT (Standard)

 About Us

-At Kids Blossom Occupational Therapy, we are experienced in providing occupational therapy (OT) services within clinic, homes and schools.
+At Kids Blossom Occupational Therapy, we provide OT services in our clinic, as well as in homes and schools.
 We are passionate about paediatric practice, early childhood intervention, and supporting kids (along with their families) to become the best version of themselves - living happy and confident lives.

-Walking beside and guiding kids to learn new skills, overcome challenges and succeed in their daily occupations (how we spend our days) makes our hearts feel full.
+Walking alongside children as they learn new skills, overcome challenges, and succeed in their everyday occupations (the activities that fill their days) is what makes our hearts feel full.

-Our goal is to provide high-quality, individualised OT services that are shaped by evidence based, family centred, child led, neurodiversity-affirming and trauma sensitive practices.
+Our goal is to deliver high-quality, individualised OT services that are evidence-based, family-centred, child-led, neurodiversity-affirming, and trauma-sensitive.

-The services at Kids Blossom OT are tailored to support sensory, motor, regulatory, and various other difficulties commonly associated with conditions such as developmental differences, ADHD, Autism, genetic conditions, learning difficulties and Dyspraxia to name a few.
+Located in Caloundra on the Sunshine Coast, we offer regular clinic-based therapy sessions.
+Our services are tailored to support sensory, motor, and regulatory development, as well as challenges often associated with developmental differences, ADHD, autism, genetic conditions, learning difficulties, and dyspraxia, to name a few.

-A diagnosis or referral is not required to commence OT, however a visit to your GP or paediatrician may assist you (if eligible) with funding options via Medicare or the NDIS.
+No diagnosis or referral is required to start OT.
+However, visiting your GP or paediatrician may help you access funding options through Medicare or the NDIS if eligible.

 Young girl lying on her back across gym ball with therapist supporting her feet